Clean code: refactoring

 - Replace error code with exception: a method returns a special value that indicates an error?
 Solution: Throw an exception instead.

-- Replace exception with test: you throw an exception in a place where a simple test would do the job?
+- Replace Exception with a test: you throw an exception in a place where a simple test would do the job?
 Solution: Replace the exception with a condition test.

 Dealing with generalization